 One of the major influences on English is French, which makes sense if you consider that Britain sits just across a narrow channel from France.

-Today, we’re going to look at some of these less likely-looking English words of French origin.
+Today, we’re going to look at some of these surprising English words of French origin.

 Not only will this give you valuable insight into how closely the two languages are related, but it will help grow and reinforce your existing French vocabulary.

 - 11 English Words That Come from French

 - Why Are English and French So Similar?

 - Why Is Learning English Words from French Important?